-Lewis & Clark Trail Adventures is the only outfitter licensed and permitted on the Missouri River and Lolo Trail.
+Lewis & Clark Trail Adventures is the only outfitter licensed and permitted on BOTH the Missouri River AND Lolo Trail.

 Experience why Lewis & Clark described the Lolo Trail as the most challenging yet majestic portion of their journey.
 We’ll visit sites along the trail where they endured great hardship like Wendover Ridge and Snowbank Camp or the “inexpressible joy” on Spirit Revival Ridge.
 The Lolo Trail is a high mountainous ridgeline trail that allows you to see where the expedition came from and brings to light the decisions they faced.
 You will have the opportunity to explore Lewis Clark camps rarely visited in the last 200 years like 13-Mile, Sinque Hole, Lonesome Cove and many more.